Soyeon1213/GOEM90007-A3/README.txt

 - R to Tableau and Tableau to R Interactivity: Communication between Shiny and Tableau for real-time data updates.
 - Top Recommendations: Key sections feature “Top Ranked” items for quick access to the highest-rated options.

-3. Installation and Setup
+3. Launch
+3.1.
+Prerequisites
+    - R, RStudio
-Prerequisites: R, RStudio (optional but recommended) Required R Packages: shiny, shinythemes, shinyjs, readr, gt, dplyr, tidyr, bslib, highcharter, fontawesome, shinyWidgets, jsonlite, leaflet, geojsonio, sf, DT
+    - Required R Packages: shiny, shinythemes, shinyjs, readr, gt, dplyr, tidyr, bslib, highcharter, fontawesome, shinyWidgets, jsonlite, leaflet, geojsonio, sf, DT
-Tableau Public Account (for using embedded Tableau visualizations)
+    - Tableau Public Account (for using embedded Tableau visualizations) 3.2.
+Setup
+    1. Open the Project: Locate and open the MelbourneGuide_final.R file in RStudio.
+This file contains the main application code.
+    2. Set Working Directory: Set your working directory to the folder containing MelbourneGuide_final.R and the other necessary folders (data, tableau, www) so that all files are correctly referenced.
+    3. Run the Application: Click on the Run App button in the upper right corner of the MelbourneGuide_final.R script editor.
+    4. View in Browser: The app will open automatically in your default web browser, displaying the interactive Melbourne City Guide.
+From here, you can navigate between tabs, interact with the Tableau visualizations, and explore the provided data on Melbourne's transportation, restaurants, attractions, and accommodations.

 4. Usage
 4.1.
 Navigating the App